algolia/instantsearch/docgen/src/guide/Connectors.md

 ## Exposed props

 Connectors expose props to configure their behavior.
-Like the `attributeName` being refined in a [`<Menu>`](widgets/Menu.html).
+Like the `attribute` being refined in a [`<Menu>`](widgets/Menu.html).

 One common exposed prop that you can use is the `defaultRefinement` one.
 Use it when as a way to provide the